Rob-Koster/User-Management-System/README.md

-Sure!
-Here's a README file for your project.

----

 # User Management System

 This project is a simple PHP-based user management system that allows you to add users, retrieve user information, and wipe user data from a MySQL database.
 It consists of two main pages: